JasonAxm/PepperKeyboardTeleop/README.md

 # PepperKeyboardTeleop
 remote controlling Pepper robot with keyboard. can control pepper move, turn around and head posture.
+Only work on windows.
+Depend on pythoncom, pyHook, and Naoqi.